- Vehicles(car, van, truck)etc

 Social networks are all about staying in touch with friends and family.
 With the use of mobile devices makes it even easier to share.

-A few minutes on a social media is enough time to give away enough personal information to compromise your privacy and even open yourself up to identity theft.
+A few minutes on social media is enough time to give away enough personal information to compromise your privacy and even open yourself up to identity theft.
 I will share now some tips with you as in how to protect yourself online:

 - Know your friends and be selective: How do you know the person you just added is real?
 Only “friend” people you know in the real world.